Sansevieria Trifasciata (aka Mother-in-Law’s Tongue)

 It doesn’t need to be repotted often, either.
 My aunt had a colony of snake plants in every corner of her home and would never repot them until their root-bound rhizomes cracked their clay pots.

-However, it’s worth nothing that you can easily break the plant up and divide it into multiples, each ready for a new home as an individual potted plant.
+However, it’s worth noting that you can easily break the plant up and divide it into multiples, each ready for a new home as an individual potted plant.

 This species thrives in poor conditions because they evolved in the jungles of the Congo.
 Despite being cradles of life and biodiversity, jungles tend to have very poor soil quality.
 That’s because those minerals and nutrients are locked up inside the overwhelming amount of greenery.